aselshall/aea/README.md

 | 15   | 20-Apr - 26-Apr  | Linear algebra: Solving systems of linear equations            | Homework 14 |
 | 16   | 27-Apr           | In-class comprehensive final exam                              | Final exam  |

+## Topics
+This course is designed for students in construction management, environmental engineering, and water resources engineering, with consideration that some students may not have completed a calculus course.
+These topics are tentative and subject to change based on class progress.

 #### 0) Course Introduction
 **Learning objectives**: Introduce foundational principles and engineering problem-solving approaches (0.5 contact hours)